 The air conditioning unit is one of the most useful and constantly used appliances at home or in the office.
-Often, we neglect the importance of maintaining it until dirt build up starts to affect its performance.
+Often, we neglect the importance of maintaining it until dirt build-up starts to affect its performance.

-In order for the air conditioning unit to function well, regular maintenance should be done.
+For the air conditioning unit to function well, regular maintenance should be done.
 There are different ways to do it.
 For this article, I will be sharing with you the importance and two ways to do air conditioning maintenance – do it yourself and professional way.

 Importance of Regular Air Conditioning Maintenance

 - Better Air Quality